roboticsoutreach/smallpeice-docs/docs/programming/index.md

 If this file is missing or incorrectly named, your robot won't do anything.
 No log file will be created.
 :::

-To stop your code running, you can just remove the USB drive.
+To stop your code running, we recommend using the stop button on [the web interface](../kit/web-interface).
 This will also stop the motors and any other peripherals connected to the kit.

+In a pinch, you can also just remove the USB drive but you will likely lose the end of your log file as it won't be able to write to the USB drive.
 You can then reinsert the USB drive into the robot, and it will run your `robot.py` again (from the start).
-This allows you to make changes and test them quickly.

 ## Logs